-In the PTX experiment, as summarised in Figure 6 (see Supplementary Figure 2 for data showing mean and standard deviation), we observed very minor changes in TE only at 72 h, compatible with a
+In the PTX experiment, as summarised in Figure 6 (see supplementary Figure 2 for data showing mean and standard deviation), we observed very minor changes in TE only at 72 hours, compatible with a reduced threshold, demonstrating a less efficient accommodation to polarisation (i.e., a trend to a "fanned in" appearance).
+More prominent changes were instead observed in the recovery cycle with reduction of both super- and subexcitability, as well as in refractoriness, determining a flattening of the curves in PTX group.